 Other Favourite Hotspots in Siem Reap

 Siem Reap is a very sociable place so it’s almost inevitable to spend a lot of time (especially on weekends) out and about in the bars and restaurants in town.
-There are also often great happy hours on drinks, food offers, and events going on.
+There are many places to eat, including these unique restaurants, in Siem Reap.
+You’ll also find there are often great happy hours on drinks, food offers, and events going on.

 These are some of the favourite hotspots amongst digital nomads and expats here: